Debbie Bampton: Playing style

 Bampton was a tall, strong and industrious central midfielder.
 She characterised herself as "a box-to-box player" and said "I worked hard to win the ball, and I was always looking to make forward runs.
 I was not a natural goalscorer, but I did look to set up chances for others."

+Coaching career

+In 1982, Bampton, alongside Audrey Rigby and Caroline Jones, was selected to join New Zealand club Auckland WFC as a player and as a coach.
+However, she suffered a broken leg, and had to be limited to coaching.